 On exceptionally hot days in Las Vegas, when the smog causes the air to become thick, it’s easy to see how poor outdoor air quality can negatively affect your health.
 A threat that’s just as real, though, is poor indoor air quality in your home.
 In some ways, poor indoor air quality carries with it more serious risks since many individuals in Las Vegas spend much of their time inside.
 That’s why it’s important to understand the various types of indoor pollutants so that you can properly manage them and ensure you’re breathing the healthiest air possible.
-To make sure you don’t overlook anything in your quest to improve your home’s air quality, here is a basic guide from on indoor air pollutants.
+To make sure you don’t overlook anything in your quest to improve your home’s air quality, here is a basic guide from The Cooling Company on indoor air pollutants.

 Why Do Pollutants Collect Indoors?